 Mapping Historic Neighborhoods

-We mapped the neighborhoods and houses of African Americans in seven Montana cities during the twentieth century.
+We mapped the neighborhoods and houses of African Americans in eight Montana cities during the twentieth century.
 Using the 1910 and 1930 Federal Censuses and Sanborn Fire Insurance Maps from the historical period, we recorded the locations of verifiable African American homes and residences along with some information about those who called those places home.

 Property Record Forms